everscale-org/docs/src/spec/10-abi.md

 If a function has no input parameters or does not return any values, the corresponding input or output lists are empty (empty parenthesis).

+ Function ID may be indicated in ABI separately.
+Then the first bit stays the same regardless of incoming/outgoing message.

 ### Function Signature Syntax

 `function_name(input_type1,input_type2,...,input_typeN)(output_type1,output_type2,...,output_typeM)v2`